Finite Verification of Infinite Families of Diagram Equations: Proofs

 \item We wish to find a bound for the maximum degree of any polynomial in $\bb{M}$:

-\item Suppose we know that our diagram equation held on a large enough \emph{regular grid} of values for the $\alpha_j$.
+\item Suppose we know that our diagram equation is sound for parameter choices in a large enough \emph{regular grid} of values.
 (A technique that appears to date to before the 20th century, according to \cite{multivariate}.)

 By picking a polynomial entry $P$ of $\bb{M}$, expressing $P$ using the multi-index $\beta$ as $P = \sum_{\beta} c_\beta Y_j^\beta$, and then evaluating $P$ at every point in $A_1 \times \dots \times A_n$ we construct the system of equations: